 In order to reduce the variability of its revenue, the Partnership has entered into an agreement with Teekay Corporation under which Teekay Corporation pays the Partnership any amounts payable to the charterer of the Toledo Spirit as a result of spot rates being below the fixed rate, and the Partnership pays Teekay Corporation any amounts payable to the Partnership by the charterer of the Toledo Spirit as a result of spot rates being in excess of the fixed rate.
-The fair value of the derivative liability at December 31, 2015 was \$6.3 million (December 31, 2014 - a liability of \$2.1 million).
+The fair value of the derivative asset at December 31, 2016 was \$2.1 million (December 31, 2015 - a liability of \$6.3 million).